 “Angela Eliacostas has become more than just a member of Women In Trucking Association, she has become a mentor, a speaker and a writer who shares her passion for our mission every chance she gets,” said Ellen Voie, president and CEO of WIT.
 “We love to honor those who help support and encourage women in the industry.”

-With more than thirty years of transportation management experience, Angela has built AGT Global on honesty, integrity, and diligence.
-She developed a proprietary three-tier carrier-rating system designed to reward drivers and companies who perform at the highest standards.
+Eliacostas has more than thirty years of transportation management experience.
+In this time, she has built a business based on honesty, integrity, and diligence.
+She has developed a proprietary three-tier carrier-rating system designed to reward drivers and companies who perform at the highest standards.
 She has also carved out a niche for herself in the energy and utilities sector as a 3PL with 24/7/365 access and service.
-AGT employees are not only experienced with trucking – several holding commercial driver’s licenses, many also are Hazmat certified.
+Her employees are not only experienced with trucking – several holding commercial driver’s licenses, many also are HazMat certified.

-The personalized, small-business care, coupled with advanced technology, sets AGT Global Logistics apart from not only other tier-II 3PLs but also from the “big guys.”
-Angela notes that sometimes being a Minority and Women-owned Business Enterprises status is why AGT received an RFP, but getting the job often takes more than non-MWBE companies offer.
-Keeping the account requires that AGT Global performs better in all aspects.
+The personalized, small-business care, coupled with advanced technology, sets her company apart from not only other tier-II 3PLs but also from the “big guys.”
+Angela notes that sometimes her Minority and Women-owned Business Enterprises status is why AGT received an RFP, but getting the job often takes more than non-MWBE companies offer.
+Keeping the account requires that her company perform better in all aspects.
 Fortunately, once these accounts are won – they stay.

 In-house, Eliacostas has established a committed team of team members.
-More than sixty percent of her employees are women, and many have been with her since before she started AGT in 2005.
-In 2019, she brought to life a new internship program that trains people who show promise, determination, and the ability to learn even if they do not have 3PL experience.
+Sixty percent of her employees are women, and many have been with her since before she started AGT in 2005.
+In 2019, she brought to life a new internship program that trains people who show promise, determination, and the ability to learn even if they do not have experience in third-party logistics.
 This has provided an opportunity for people who have driven in the past, and it also brings new people into the transportation world from other backgrounds.

-Thanks goes to WIT, TIA, and TruckStop.com for sponsoring this award that promotes the achievements of women employed in the North American transportation industry.
+Sponsored by Truckstop.com and TIA, the DWLA was established to promote the achievements of women employed in the North American transportation industry.
 It highlights the vital roles of women in the dynamic and influential field of commercial transportation and logistics.